MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineDoOnBeforeUnloadAndStop

-Stops any navigations that are in progress and runs the onBeforeUnload handlers.
+Stops any navigations that are in progress and runs the `onBeforeUnload` handlers.

 > public HRESULT [DualEngineDoOnBeforeUnloadAndStop](#dualenginedoonbeforeunloadandstop)()

 #### DualEngineDPIChanged

-Notify that DPI has changed and page layout should be recalculated.
+Notifies that DPI has changed and page layout should be recalculated.

 > public HRESULT [DualEngineDPIChanged](#dualenginedpichanged)()